 The Art Gallery of New South Wales acknowledges the traditional custodians of the country on which it is located, the Gadigal of the Eora nation, and recognises their continuing connection to land, waters and culture.

 From its magnificent site in Sydney, the Art Gallery of New South Wales is one of Australia’s flagship art museums and the state’s leading visual arts institution.
 Our mission is to serve the widest possible audience as a centre of excellence for the collection, preservation, documentation, interpretation and display of Australian and international art, and a forum of scholarship, art education and the exchange of ideas.

-On December 3, 2022, we will unveil our new building, part of a transformation that creates a new art museum experience across two buildings connected by a public art garden in one of the world’s most beautiful cultural precincts.
+On December 3, 2022, the North Building was unveiled, part of a transformation that creates a new art museum experience across two buildings connected by a public art garden in one of the world’s most beautiful cultural precincts.
 The Art Gallery’s new building – designed by Pritzker Prize–winning architects SANAA – brings together art, architecture and landscape in spectacular new ways with dynamic galleries and seamless connections between indoor and outdoor spaces.

 It will be a prominent destination for Aboriginal and Torres Strait Islander art and culture.